 Now, you can find Raising Cane's at over 150 locations in the U.S., but don't let its popularity fool you from thinking it's worth passing by for a new restaurant stop.
 This is some of the best fried chicken you can find throughout the South.
 Missing your buttermilk biscuit?
 This Texas toast will change your life.

 Charlotte, North Carolina

-Yes, this list is full of fried chicken joints.
+Yes, this list is full of fried chicken joints rather than burger chains.
 We warned you, right!
 However, it is for a good reason because no matter where you are in the South, it means you are never far from the best fried chicken you've ever had.
 In 1977, Jack Fulk and Richard Thomas opened the first Bojangles in Charlotte, and the rest was history.

 With over 600 locations across the Southeast and the Mid-Atlantic, Bojangles' serves up the kind of chicken you would expect only from a mom-and-pop shop in Nashville or Atlanta.
 The only thing that would make Bojangles' better is if they served pimento cheese and fried green tomatoes, but that's just us.

 Born on a basketball court, the idea for Zaxby's took friends Zach McLeroy and Tony Townley does a path of fried chicken royalty in the early 1990s.
 With a fresh selection that tastes like it came from your grandma's kitchen, it is worth a trip to one of their 600 locations in the South and Midwest.

 In paradise somewhere, there is a fountain of Zax sauce and it comes with all the cluckin' crinkle fries you can eat.